 Community Project Funding (CPF) Requests

-In addition to traditional programmatic and language appropriations requests for FY22, the House Appropriations Committee has announced that it will also accept limited requests for Community Project Funding this year to direct funding to specific governmental entities, nonprofit organizations, or geographic locations.
+In addition to traditional programmatic and language appropriations requests for FY23, the House Appropriations Committee has announced that it will again accept limited requests for Community Project Funding to direct funding to specific governmental entities, nonprofit organizations, or geographic locations.
 Only public entities, such as state and local governments, and certain 501(c)(3) nonprofits are eligible Community Project Funding recipients.
 For-profit entities are not eligible for CPF funding.
-Each Member of Congress is limited to submitting a maximum of 10 requests total for Fiscal Year 2022, and the final decision as to whether CPF requests will be fulfilled will be made by the House Appropriations Committee.
-Unfortunately, that means that many eligible and deserving projects will not receive Community Project Funding in the FY22 appropriations cycle.
+Each Member of Congress is limited to submitting a maximum of 15 requests total for Fiscal Year 2023, and the final decision as to whether CPF requests will be fulfilled will be made by the House Appropriations Committee.
+Unfortunately, that means that many eligible and deserving projects will not receive Community Project Funding in the FY23 appropriations cycle.

-If you would like to submit a request for Community Project Funding, please download and complete our FY22 CFP Request Form and submit it via e-mail to MD08.Appropriations@mail.house.gov no later than Friday, April 2nd.
-(Note: This is an extension of the original March 26th deadline).
-A Community Project Funding FAQ document is available here.
+If you would like to submit a request for Community Project Funding, please download and complete our FY23 CFP Request Form here.
+Complete your form and submit it (as a word document - please no PDFs) via e-mail to MD08.Appropriations@mail.house.gov no later than Thursday, April 14th.
+You can see a list of all eligible accounts here.
 Please contact MD08.Appropriations@mail.house.gov with any questions.

-Each Member of Congress may only submit a total of 10 CPF requests across all subcommittees for FY22.
-Furthermore, not every CPF request submitted by a Member of Congress will be included in the FY22 appropriations bills.
-Given the limit on Member requests and the Appropriations Commitee's inability to fund every request submitted by Members, our office will unfortunately not be able to accommodate every request received.
+Each Member of Congress may only submit a total of 15 CPF requests across all subcommittees for FY23.
+Furthermore, not every CPF request submitted by a Member of Congress will be included in the FY23 appropriations bills.
+Given the limit on Member requests and the Appropriations Committee's inability to fund every request submitted by Members, our office will unfortunately not be able to accommodate every request received.

-Unlike the previous "earmark" process in prior Congresses, Community Project Funding requests and awards will be fully transparent to the public.
-Each Member of Congress is required to post on their website the 10 CPF requests they submit to the Appropriations Committe to ensure full transparency.
+Our final FY23 Community Project Funding requests will be fully transparent to the public.
+Each Member of Congress is required to post on their website the 15 CPF requests they submit to the Appropriations Committee to ensure full transparency.
+You can see our requests from previous years here.
 Therefore, all information submitted by a requesting organization should be considered public information.
 The House Appropriations Committee will also establish an online, searchable public database of all CPF requests received by the Committee.

-CPF requests must meet all the guidelines established by the Appropriations Committee and the specific requirements identified for the relevant account.
-The Appropriations Committee’s detailed criteria is available here and summarized below:
+CPF requests must meet all the guidelines established by the Appropriations Committee and the specific requirements identified for the relevant account, which have been laid out in detail in our FY23 CPF form here.
+The Appropriations Committee’s criteria is available here and summarized below:

 - Only public entities, such as state and local governments, or 501(c)(3) nonprofits are eligible recipients.
 Requests made by for-profit entities are not permitted.

-- The request must be for FY22 funds only and cannot include requests for multiyear funding.
+- The request must be for FY23 funds only and cannot include requests for multiyear funding.